dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 ## Sequence 1

-*Note: as an exception to the rule, you should not interact with other teams during this session.
+*Note1: as an exception to the rule, you should not interact with other teams during this session.
 I want to see how many bugs you can find by yourselves without any indication.*

+*Note2: technically, address, emails and the like are personal data and are thus protected by the law.
+Only put *fictional* data in the db when doing your tests!*

 ### Design a test plan.